Candelaria, Quezon: Demographics

 Candelaria has a population of 137,933 as of the 2024 census.
-The increase in population became rapid in the 1990s, in 1995, it has a population of 80,733 inhabitants, while in 2000, the population grew to 92,429, with an increase of about 15 percent.
+The increase in population became rapid in the 1990s due to a major economic boom, in 1995, it has a population of 80,733 inhabitants, while in 2000, the population grew to 92,429, with an increase of about 15 percent.

 In 2007, the official number of inhabitants in the municipality based on 2007 census is 105,997, or about 4,240 families or 21,243 households.
-Most Candelarians reside in Pahinga Norte and Malabanban Norte, the adjacent barangays of the town proper.
+Most Candelariahins reside in Pahinga Norte and Malabanban Norte, the adjacent barangays of the town proper.

-As of 2007, almost 93 percent of the population are Roman Catholics, 3.5 percent are Protestants, about 3 percent are members of Iglesia ni Cristo, 0.05 percent are of Islam, 0.97 percent are of other denominations such as Church of Christ/Christian Churches, Pentecostals, Baptists, Latter Day Saints, Seventh-day Adventist, Jehovah's Witnesses and others.
+As of 2007, almost 93 percent of the population are mostly Roman Catholics, 3.5 percent are Protestants, about 3 percent are members of Iglesia ni Cristo, 0.05 percent are of Islam, 0.97 percent are of other denominations such as Church of Christ/Christian Churches, Pentecostals, Baptists, Latter Day Saints, Seventh-day Adventist, Jehovah's Witnesses and others.

 Language

 Tagalog is widely spoken by the populace.
 However, their accent resembles the Tagalog dialect spoken in Batangas owing to its location, and history.
-Most of Candelarians came from the neighboring province of Batangas.
+Most of the residents came from the neighboring province of Batangas.
+This is likely due to the fact that most candelariahins actually lived in other places such as lipa, before moving to candelaria.